jolivain/glslsandbox-player/README.md

 https://www.khronos.org/registry/webgl/sdk/tests/conformance/glsl/misc/global-variable-init.html

+  Some extra care is taken to make sure that all the shaders included in the default reference list are conformant to the GLSL specification.
+See the section [Validating Builtin Shaders](#validating-builtin-shaders).

   Finally, some shaders can be GPU-time consuming depending of the GPU being tested.
 This is why a relevant selection of shader suited for your driver and GPU would be better that a bare dump of the whole